 The Prospect of Whitby

 The Prospect of Whitby is London’s oldest riverside pub, dating back to 1520.
 A pewter top bar, original flagstone floor and reports of ghost sightings all add to its historic ambience.
+An essential stop for history buffs on their short break in London.
 57 Wapping Wall, Wapping, London E1W 3SH

 The Spaniard's Inn

 Sitting at the edge of Hampstead Heath, this C16th boozer was built as a tollgate inn and has strong literary connections – Keats and Dickens both drank here.
-Inside, oak panelled walls, low beams and fire places keep things cosy.
+Inside, oak panelled walls, low beams and fire places keep things cosy, making it a perfect stop during a weekend in London.
 Spaniards Rd, Hampstead, London NW3 7JJ

 The Marksman